Social Justice and Outreach

 St. Aidan’s collaborates with the Mount Vernon Presbyterian Church to support its “Agape” program, established 29 years ago to provide a supportive community for individuals suffering from mental illness.
 Agape provides a range of services, including weekly communal meals and fellowship for more than 70 members.

-During 2020 and 2021, St. Aidan’s outreach funds support the following organizations:
+During 2020 and 2021, St. Aidan’s outreach funds supported the following organizations:

 Neighborhood Health - provides comprehensive health and dental care on a no-cost or reduced-cost basis.